Frankie Silvers [Laws E13]

 ADDITIONAL: Perry Deane Young, _The Untold Story of Frankie Silver: Was She Unjustly Hanged_, Down Home Press, 1998, pp. 108-110, "Francis [sic.]
 Silvers's Confession" (1 text, from the Morganton Star); there are excerpts of other versions on the following pages

 [Clarence] Ashley & [Gwen] Foster, "Frankie Silvers" ((Vocalion 02647, 1934; rec.
 1933)

 Clarence Ashley & Tex Isley, "Frankie Silvers" (on Ashley01)

 Byrd Moore & his Hot Shots, "Frankie Silvers" (Columbia 15536-D, 1930; rec.
 Oct 23, 1929; on Ashley04); "Frankie Silver's Confession" (Gennett, unissued, 1930)

 New Lost City Ramblers, "Frankie Silver" (on NLCR04)

-Brown has extensive background notes on this murder, without clear conclusions as to why Frankie Silvers murdered her husband, noting that the jury apparently believed the motive was jealousy.
+Brown has extensive background notes on this murder, without clear conclusions as to why Frankie Silvers (the name the book uses uses) murdered her husband, noting that the jury apparently believed the motive was jealousy.

 In Brown's and Randolph's texts, the judge who convicted Frankie Silvers is called "Judge Daniels," but Randolph reports that he was actually named John R. Donnell.